Purchase-Money Mortgages: Defined And Explained

-A purchase-money mortgage is a good alternative when you can’t secure traditional bank financing but know you can afford a loan.
-Explore your options with the seller, including rent-to-own or lease option agreements, to determine which one fits your situation the best as this isn’t a one-size-fits-all approach.
+A purchase-money mortgage is a good alternative when you can’t secure traditional bank financing but know you can afford a home.
+Explore your options with the seller, including rent-to-own or lease-option agreements, to determine which one is best for your situation since this isn’t a one-size-fits-all approach.

 If you’d prefer to go with a more traditional mortgage, apply today with Rocket Mortgage® and get the home buying process started.

 Everything You Need To Know About Rent-To-Own Homes